aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/wordml2003saveoptions/saveformat/_index.md

 ---
 title: WordML2003SaveOptions.SaveFormat
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the format in which the document will be saved if this save options object is used.
-Can only be WordML.
+Can only be WordML in C#
 type: docs
 weight: 20
 url: /net/aspose.words.saving/wordml2003saveoptions/saveformat/